 FAQ Authorisation

-Initial permits as well as modification permits are issued immediately, provided that neither critical nor serious defects were identified during the inspection.
+Initial permits as well as modification permits are issued immediately, on the condition that neither critical nor serious defects were identified during the inspection.
 If critical or serious deficiencies are found, their irreversible elimination must be initiated in a documented manner (plan of action in the course of the hearing of the parties) before a license can be issued.
-The authorization is issued by the Federal Office for Safety in Health Care on the respective announced federal office dates (lead time for this: ~ 10 days).
+The authorisation is issued by the Federal Office for Safety in Health Care on the respective announced federal office dates (lead time of: ~ 10 days).

 I would like to withdraw my application for an operating license according to § 63 AMG or an extension of the operating license according to § 65 AMG after the inspection - what are the consequences?

-If the application is withdrawn or rejected after the examination of the formal requirements of the application has been completed, the entire fee must be paid in accordance with § 1 (3) of the Ordinance of the Federal Office for Safety in Health Care on the Fee Tariff pursuant to the GESG.
-In this case, the procedure has already reached the end of the substantive examination.
+If the application is withdrawn or rejected after the inspection of the formal requirements of the application has been completed, the entire fee must be paid in accordance with § 1 (3) of the Ordinance of the Federal Office for Safety in Health Care on the Fee Tariff pursuant to the GESG.
+In this case, the procedure has already reached the end of the substantive inspection.

 I intend to move my location.
-What is to be done?
+What has to be done?

-A relocation is a substantial change within the meaning of Section 65 of the Medicines Act (AMG):
+A relocation is a substantial change within the meaning of Section 65 of the Austrian Medicines Act (AMG).

 "Section 65.
 (1) Substantial changes with regard to the manufacture, marketing or control of medicinal products, in particular with regard to the information pursuant to Section 63(2)(1) to (3), which may have an impact on the nature of the medicinal products or the production or distribution program, require a permit from the Federal Office for Safety in Health Care within the meaning of Section 63(1)[...]."